Endometrial Cancer: Causes, Symptoms, and How It’s Treated

 Endometrial cancer occurs when cells within the inner lining of the uterus begin growing at an uncontrolled rate.
 These out-of-control cells can form tumors, and that in turn can lead to symptoms and the spread of the cancer to other areas of the body.

-What is known, though, is that certain factors can increase a woman’s risk of endometrial cancer.
+However, doctors aren’t certain what causes endometrial cancer.
+Certain factors can increase a woman’s risk of endometrial cancer.
 In particular, two hormones seem to be at play when endometrial cancer occurs: estrogen and progesterone.
 These hormones and their receptors seem to play some role in the development of cancer within the uterus.

 And doctors have identified certain risk factors that can make you more likely to develop endometrial cancer.
 If you have any of these risk factors in your medical history or daily life, you may be at an increased risk: